awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-adv-java.rst

 To add tags to your spot requests, you need to tag them *after* they have been requested.
-The return value from :methodname:`requestSpotInstances()` provides you with a :java-api:`RequestSpotInstancesResult <services/ec2/model/RequestSpotInstancesResult>` object that you can use to get the spot request IDs for tagging:
+The return value from :methodname:`requestSpotInstances()` provides you with a :aws-java-class:`RequestSpotInstancesResult <services/ec2/model/RequestSpotInstancesResult>` object that you can use to get the spot request IDs for tagging:

 .. literalinclude:: snippets/ec2/tag-spot-requests.java
    :lines: 18-30

-Once you have the IDs, you can tag the requests by adding their IDs to a :java-api:`CreateTagsRequest <services/ec2/model/CreateTagsRequest>` and calling the EC2 client's :methodname:`createTags()` method:
+Once you have the IDs, you can tag the requests by adding their IDs to a :aws-java-class:`CreateTagsRequest <services/ec2/model/CreateTagsRequest>` and calling the EC2 client's :methodname:`createTags()` method:

 .. literalinclude:: snippets/ec2/tag-spot-requests.java